SimmyT/Health-Hack/README.md

 #The report

 One the final aim was to generate a reproducible report.
-Yuu can see the report about the blood sample analysis, by going to the folder project report.
+Yuu can see the report about the blood samplesanalysis, by going to the folder project report.
+The bood sample analysis for this report were from the emergency ward.

+The second type of analysis is about the urine test.

 The R markdown, _bloodsamplecollection_ is the script to use to generate this report.

+#The next steps

+You could expect on Web based report in the coming day.

 #The Team